 - Investor readiness

-SME Segment (10-50 employees):
+SME (10-50 employees):

 - Basic sustainability strategy

-- Simple certifications
+- Entry-level certifications

-- Founder-driven initiatives
+- Founder-driven initiatives with limited internal resources

 Step 2: Configure Your Intent Signal Monitoring